 |Dec.
 31||Jan.
 31|

 If the due date falls on a weekend or holiday, the next business day is considered to be the due date.
 The valid U.S. Postal Service postmark date will be considered the payment date.
-In addition, because postmark dates may be controlled internally using mailing machines, the City of Austin Controllers office must receive your report within five business days from the postmark date or the return will be considered delinquent.
+In addition, because postmark dates may be controlled internally using mailing machines, the City of Austin Financial Services Department must receive your report within five business days from the postmark date or the return will be considered delinquent.
 If a delinquent report is received, a 5 percent penalty will be assessed on the tax due, as per Section 11-2-21 of the Hotel Occupancy Tax Code.
 On the 60th day past the due date, an additional 5 percent penalty will be assessed on the remaining tax due.
 Delinquent taxes shall draw interest at the rate of 10 percent per annum beginning on the 61st day from the due date.
 Delinquent payments are applied to penalties and interest first.

 Hotels and taxpayers should review the State's online database to determine the exemption status of an organization or entity.
 In most cases, you will be able to determine if an organization or entity is exempt for City tax purposes in addition to determining State tax exemption status.
 If you have additional questions, please call the State Tax Assistance Section at 1-800-252-1385.